jboegeholz/shell_tutorial/README.md

 `pandoc metadata_de.yaml -o ./level_up_de.pdf --from markdown -V lang=de-DE level_up_de.md`

 This simple command can be pasted into the command line everytime I want to build a new version of the ebook.
-But: I have to keep in mind the command which is tedious, so let's make a script
+But: I have to keep in mind the command which is tedious.
+I could write it into a text file and copy it everytime I use it. there is a more elegant way: let's make a script!

 ### Make a script
 A shell script is basically a file with the extension .sh